 To ensure that Bylaw Enforcement is serving the needs of Oliver’s residents, the majority of bylaws are investigated when the Town is made aware of a grievance.

-For a full list of Town of Oliver Bylaws click here.
+Read the full Town of Oliver Bylaws list.

 ** The Town of Oliver wants to remind you that a licensed dog gets one free ride home if it gets lost.
 Dog licences help the Town determine the number of dogs in our community so informed decisions can be made for current and future services, such as off leash areas and dog parks.
 Remember, Licence, Leash.
 It’s the law. **